Alitpz/Alitpz/README.md

 ### 🔍 About Me

-I'm a self-taught software developer passionate about building clean, performant, and scalable applications.
-I enjoy learning new technologies, exploring creative ideas, and developing real-world solutions for users.
+I'm a self-taught software developer passionate about building clean, functional, and scalable applications.
+I enjoy learning new technologies and turning creative ideas into working code.

 ---

 _Thanks for visiting my profile!
-Feel free to reach out or connect._
+Feel free to connect or collaborate._